Program Guidelines

 - The following students are not required to complete Honors Participation in that given semester: Education majors in their final, full-time clinical practice semester; students who are studying abroad for a full semester, and students in a full-time cooperative education (co-op) experience.

-- Students who do not fulfill Honors Participation requirements will not be considered for funding for research assistantships, study abroad, conferences, or service activities.
+- Students who do not fulfill Honors Participation requirements are considered not in good standing with the Honors College and will have Honors privileges revoked including but not limited to: priority registration, certain activities, and consideration for Honors leadership positions.
+They will also not be eligible for funding for research assistantships, study abroad, conferences, or scholarships.

-*** If a student has extenuating circumstances that might explain their unsatisfactory performance, they can appeal to the Assistant Dean, who may bring the matter before the Dean and Honors Faculty Advisory Board.
+* If a student has extenuating circumstances that impacts their ability to complete the requirements, they can appeal to the Student Engagement Coordinator, who may bring the matter before the Assistant Dean.

 ETHICAL BEHAVIOR STANDARDS